ckessler2/SAIV_2025_Alsomitra/README.md

 # Part 4 - Running Inference / Simulations in MATLAB

-Once trained, the network can be imported back to MATLAB to test regression accuracy and control performance.
+Once trained, you can import the network back into MATLAB to test regression accuracy and control performance.
 The NN controller functions as a drop-in replacement for the PID code in the initial simulations, so simulations are run similarly to before:

 ```matlab
 Alsomitra_Control_Simulation(fullfile("cora_reachability","Reachability","base_model_denorm.onnx"),"NN Controller",true)